TommyBoiss/Common-Password-Detector/README.md

 # Configure
-*If data isn't entered here is will just resort to its default with no harm*
+*If data isn't entered here is will just resort to its default with no harm* **IN YOUR DATABASE FILE ENSURE YOU HAVE NO BLANK LINES AT THE BOTTOM**
 ```
 {
 "startingpoints": Int,